BlueBrain/BioExplorer/ARCHITECTURE.md

 #### plug-in

-The plug-in interface defines the methods that need to be implemented by any new plug-in added to the list of components that [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) can dynamically load. using the `--plug-in` command line argument, the name of the plug-in can be specified and [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) will load the corresponding library at startup.
-A plug-in can access the engine, the action interface, the keyboard handler, and the camera manipulator provided by [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns).
+The plug-in interface defines the methods that need to be implemented by any new plug-in added to the list of components that _BBBE_ can dynamically load. using the `--plug-in` command line argument, the name of the plug-in can be specified and _BBBE_ will load the corresponding library at startup.
+A plug-in can access the engine, the action interface, the keyboard handler, and the camera manipulator provided by _BBBE_.

-Plug-ins can expose new external API, implement new data loaders, as well as shaders, cameras, geometries, materials, etc. plug-ins are also the place where use-case specific implementations are required.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) aims to remain agnostic to what it renders, plug-ins are responsible for giving a meaning to what is rendered.
+Plug-ins can expose new external API, implement new data loaders, as well as shaders, cameras, geometries, materials, etc. plug-ins are also the place where use-case specific implementations are required. _BBBE_ aims to remain agnostic to what it renders, plug-ins are responsible for giving a meaning to what is rendered.

 #### Loader

-In a research environment, new datasets appear on a daily basis, and being able to visualize them in a fast and easy way is crucial.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) offers an interface to data loaders so that custom implementations can easily be added to the system.
+In a research environment, new datasets appear on a daily basis, and being able to visualize them in a fast and easy way is crucial. _BBBE_ offers an interface to data loaders so that custom implementations can easily be added to the system.
 Loaders are in charge of reading the data from external sources (IO, Databases, etc) and build the corresponding 3D scene via the creation of models.
 Loaders are asynchronous and run in a dedicated thread.

-Loaders can define custom attributes via the property registration mechanism. `importFromBlob` and `importFromFile` are the two methods that need to be implemented in order for [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) to accept the new loader.
+Loaders can define custom attributes via the property registration mechanism. `importFromBlob` and `importFromFile` are the two methods that need to be implemented in order for _BBBE_ to accept the new loader.
 At runtime, the choice of the loaded is automatically determined by the extensions that it supports.
 If two loaders register the same extension, the priority matches to the loading order.

 ## Client software development kits

 ### Introduction

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) client SDKs are build on a dynamic approach, meaning that they are constructed according to the API exposed by the server, at runtime.
+_BBBE_ client SDKs are build on a dynamic approach, meaning that they are constructed according to the API exposed by the server, at runtime.
 Whenever a new end point is added to Blue Brain Brayns, the client SDK does not need to be adapted.
 Methods and data structures are automatically interpreted by the SDK and appear to the client application as Python or Javascript native objects.
 Client SDKs use the registry and schema end-points to list and define native and language-specific methods and data structures.
 As an example, the camera object appears in the registry (`/registry`) as follows:

 ```json
 {"camera": ["PUT", "GET"]}